 Inside, the school offers a rich, rewarding and highly stimulating learning environment.
 Children begin in our well-equipped Foundation Stage classroom, with a purpose-built outdoor learning environment, in the school year they turn five.

-In Key Stage 1, the school is semi open-plan with each base leading to the main corridor and a free-flowing practical area.
+In Key Stage 1, the school is semi open-plan with three of our four infant classrooms leading to the main corridor and a free-flowing practical area.
 This provides each class with an enclosed classroom area for formal work but allows for easy movement between the bases for flexible working opportunities.
-The classrooms in Key Stage 2 are enclosed.
-All classrooms have an interactive whiteboard and access to laptop computers.
+We have an additional Key Stage 1 classroom-based in a newly re-furbished mobile, with its own courtyard, for outdoor learning opportunities.
+The six classrooms in Key Stage 2 are enclosed and are based in the main school block, or are part of the ‘new build’.

 The ‘Learning Centre’ includes an attractive library, with an excellent supply of reference and non-fiction books, a music room, a kitchen for the children to use for cookery lessons, and a radio broadcasting ‘pod’.